-Check back to this page for tracking updates as new data become available from the California Energy Commission.
+Check back to this page for updates as new data become available from the California Energy Commission and Johns Hopkins Coronavirus Resource Center.

 COVID and Oil